harsh3401/Plantopia/README.md

 ## 1.2 Scope of Project

 The project outcome is a **web application** that will provide a **platform to visualize change, monitor NDVI area for a specific threshold and provide timelapse generation features**.
-In addition to these primary features classification of land cover based on multiple methods specifically for the **Mumbai** and **Thane** districts will provide an analytical viewpoint for landcover computed via ML algorithms.
+In addition to these primary features it should also provide classification of land cover based on multiple methods specifically for the **Mumbai** and **Thane** districts will provide an analytical viewpoint for landcover computed via ML algorithms.

 The web app provides 4 pages each designated for a specific task: